 You can also use a washcloth to wash your hair.
 Rub the washcloth over the soap ten times, then rub the top and sides of your head three times in a circular movement.
 This will give you enough soap to perfectly wash your hair.

-Careful: this is not an industriel shampoo, so consider rinsing your hair abundantly with water to avoid getting greasy hair.
-To finish off you can also use an apple cider rinse (1 tbsp of vinegar for 10 tbsp of water).
+Careful: this is not an industrial shampoo, so consider rinsing your hair abundantly with water to avoid getting greasy hair.
+To finish off, you can also use an apple cider vinegar rinse (1 measure of vinegar for 10 measures of water).

-About that, if you’ve always used industrial soap you should be aware that your hair might seem a bit greasy for a few weeks.
-This is a normal reaction as your hair has gotten used to the silicone in your regular shampoo.
-It therefore takes a little while before your hair gets used to the absence of silicone and starts being capable of absorbing the glycerine.
+If you have always used industrial shampoo, you should be aware that your hair might seem a bit greasy for a few weeks.
+This is a normal reaction as your hair has gotten used to the silicones in your regular shampoo.
+It therefore takes a little while before your hair gets used to the absence of silicones and starts being capable of absorbing the glycerin.

 If you have long hair, here is some advice from Ines, one of our loyal customers: “I pour some soap in my hands and rub it on my scalp with the tip of my fingers to lift the roots.
 I then rinse my hair thoroughly with water and tilt my head forward for the soap to run from the roots to the ends of my hair.
-I finish with a cold-water rinse, this way the cuticles close nice and tightly, avoiding the hair getting greasy too quickly.
-My hair is nourished, shiny, soft, and my curls are beautiful”.
+I finish with a cold-water rinse, this way the cuticles close nice and tightly, avoiding the hair getting from greasy too quickly.
+My hair is nourished, shiny, soft, and my curls are beautiful.”